The electric car and nuclear industry - what's happening?

 The first mobile application is ABRP.
 It allows you to choose the model of your electric car and provides information about it.
 This includes average energy consumption, maximum speed calculation (if you need to get to a bus stop and the battery is running low, the mobile app will calculate the maximum speed you can drive to reach the stop).
 You can also set up your route, finding not only the exact locations of charging stops, but also information about charging points, activities near them and even estimated charging times.

 The second mobile app is Plugshare.
 It shows all charging points.
-People can check that they have charged their electric car at the corresponding charging point and that the session was successful.
-This way, when you open the information about the stop, you can see who has been charging and how successful it was.
+People can note that they have charged their electric car at the appropriate charging station and that the session was successful.
+This way, you can see who has been loading and how they have been doing when you open the information about the stop.

 Nuclear energy